Omnichannel Retail: Everything You Need to Know to Succeed

 “Outsourcing both retail and DTC order fulfilment to ShipBob really just gave us the flexibility that we needed to effectively grow our business — not just the DTC segment, but the retail segment also.
 Honestly, it changed the game for us.
 So we were just thrilled that ShipBob has come to lead the way in providing fulfilment solutions for small to medium sized businesses like ours.”

-From processing orders placed on multiple channels to and fulfiling orders from the closest fulfilment centre, ShipBob gives you access to the logistics infrastructure, technology, and support you need to enable business growth.
+From processing orders placed on multiple channels to fulfilling orders from the closest fulfilment centre, ShipBob gives you access to the logistics infrastructure, technology, and support you need to enable business growth.

-ShipBob helps fulfil not only website orders but also has a B2B Fulfilment Suite and EDI capabilities, enabling merchants to sell throughout the entire B2B ecosystem, powering retail dropshipping (fulfiling orders placed on big box retailers’ websites) and wholesale shipping (including brick-and-mortar stores), which can connect with all the major retailers.
+ShipBob can not only fulfil your website orders, but also has a B2B Fulfilment Suite and EDI capabilities, enabling merchants to sell throughout the entire B2B ecosystem, powering retail dropshipping (fulfilling orders placed on big box retailers’ websites) and wholesale shipping (including brick-and-mortar stores), which can connect with all the major retailers.

 ShipBob simplifies your omnichannel retail strategy by making it easy to integrate multiple channels with our proprietary technology.
 That way, you automatically send all orders to ShipBob and split inventory across multiple distribution locations.

-Our built-in multichannel inventory management tools also makes it easy to track inventory in real time, forecast demand, filter all orders by status, and manage SKUs.
+Our built-in multichannel inventory management tools also make it easy to track inventory in real time, forecast demand, filter all orders by status, and manage SKUs

 To learn more about how ShipBob can streamline your multichannel distribution strategy, click the button below.